buildingbeautifuluis/buildingbeautifuluis.github.io/_chapters/03-Information-Architecture.md

 After reading Chapter 3, you should understand that:

 1. By developing an understanding of user interface design patterns we can design user interfaces **more efficiently and consistently**.
 2. We’ve levelled up the complexity, to explore **patterns and pages**, so we now understand four of the five elements of the ‘Objects → Components → Patterns → Pages → Flows’ equation.

-3. We understand that there are 'levels of fidelity' in the user interface design process and we've started exploring some of these, including: iconic layouts, blockframes and wireframes.
+3. We understand that there are ‘levels of fidelity’ in the user interface design process and we’ve started exploring some of these, including: iconic layouts, blockframes and wireframes.

 Lastly, I’ve introduced you to some typical patterns you’ll encounter when you begin to design user interaces: date pickers, sign up / sign in forms, credit card forms, notifications and activity feeds.